Create a Website Account - Manage notification subscriptions, save form progress and more.

 Those who are immunocompromised or have a history of severe allergic reactions to COVID-19 vaccines may be eligible for medications to help prevent COVID-19.
 Talk to your healthcare provider or learn more here.

 Please remember that COVID-19 is still present and will be part of our lives for a while, perhaps even indefinitely.
+Additional surges are possible and recommendations regarding prevention strategies may change as conditions evolve or in the event that Washtenaw County moves to a higher COVID-19 Community Level.
+Please be prepared to take measures in the future to protect yourself, your loved ones, and your community.
 Learn more about community levels and prevention recommendations here.

 To stay updated on the latest COVID-19 information in Washtenaw County, follow us on social media or sign up for our email updates.